panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message; // => 'Sum: 5, difference: -1, pow: 8'
 ```

-The more complex the placehoders are, the more it makes sense to add helper variables that store intermediate values.
+The more complex the placeholders are, the more it makes sense to add helper variables that store intermediate values.

 ```javascript{4-6}
 const first = 2;